 Young coconut water (YCW) is the clear liquid endosperm of immature coconuts, and its volume depends on the maturity stage of the fruit (Burns et al., 2020).
 It naturally contains sugars and electrolytes in a balanced ratio (Alchoubassi et al., 2021; Kumar et al., 2021), making it a nutritious isotonic beverage and a healthier option than many commercial sports drinks that contain synthetic ingredients (Kailaku et al., 2015).
 YCW is also rich in phytochemicals and antioxidant compounds (Lobo et al., 2021; Shayanthavi et al., 2024), which provide multiple health benefits and contribute to its growing global demand (Rethinam & Krishnakumar, 2022).
 However, its high perishability caused by microbial growth after opening limits its shelf life to about one week under refrigeration at 4 °C (Zhang et al., 2020).

 Plant-based beverages like YCW are highly perishable and prone to microbial spoilage due to their natural enzyme activity and the presence of contaminating microorganisms such as Escherichia coli, Listeria monocytogenes, and Salmonella spp.
 (Silva & Evelyn, 2023).
-Therefore, effective preservation methods are essential to ensure product safety and extend shelf life during distribution and storage.
+Therefore, effective preservation methods are essential to ensure product safety and extended shelf life during distribution and storage.
 Conventional heat-based preservation methods such as pasteurization and sterilization can extend shelf life but often lead to the degradation of nutrients (Nindo et al., 2007), bioactive compounds (Lund, 1988), and antioxidants (Orellana-Palma et al., 2021), as well as undesirable changes in flavour and colour (Negri Rodríguez et al., 2021).
 Although conventional thermal processing effectively inactivates microorganisms, it often causes undesirable quality deterioration, including the loss of antioxidants, vitamins, and pigments, as well as the development of off-flavours and browning.

 To overcome these drawbacks, various non-thermal preservation technologies such as membrane filtration, ultraviolet (UV) irradiation, and high-pressure processing (HPP) have been explored as alternatives to heat treatment.
 Membrane separation enables clarification and cold sterilization (Debien et al., 2013; Karmakar & De, 2017), while UV irradiation effectively deactivates enzymes and microbial cells (Maguluri et al., 2021; Yannam et al., 2020).
 Among these, HPP has emerged as one of the most promising non-thermal pasteurization technologies for fruit juices and beverages, as it efficiently inactivates vegetative microorganisms without compromising nutritional or sensory quality (Waghmare, 2024) and achieves up to a 5-log reduction in major pathogens such as E. coli O157:H7, Salmonella, and L. monocytogenes (USFDA, 2004).
 Although it cannot destroy bacterial spores (Black et al., 2007), HPP has been widely adopted due to the growing demand for minimally processed, “fresh-like” products, with the global HPP food market projected to exceed USD 10 billion by 2028 (Visiongain, 2015).
 The efficiency of HPP depends largely on processing parameters such as pressure level and holding time, with higher pressures generally yielding greater microbial inactivation (Matías et al., 2024).
 Additionally, the composition of the food matrix, particularly pH, water activity, and initial microbial load, plays a crucial role in determining treatment effectiveness (Augusto et al., 2018; Koutsoumanis et al., 2022).
 Hence, the behaviour of each product matrix should be evaluated individually to determine the optimal HPP conditions.